Neural Quantum States for Light Nuclei with Chiral Two- and Three-Body Interactions

-In this Letter, we report that wave functions built from correlation functions generated by neural networks can accurately approximate the ground state of nuclei with mass number $A$ up to 3, incorporating all terms in chiral potentials, including tensor, spin-orbit, and three-body interactions without ignoring pion-exchange contributions.
+In this Letter, we report that wave functions built from correlation functions generated by neural networks can accurately approximate the ground state of nuclei with mass number $A$ up to 3, incorporating all terms in chiral potentials.
 The designed neural networks take as input both the features of interacting particle pairs as well as the influence from surrounding particles beyond the pairs, enhancing their ability to model systems with three-body forces.
 We train the neural networks using VMC to minimize the estimated ground-state energy and demonstrate that the results closely match the energies obtained from GFMC.
 Additionally, we employ another machine learning technique, the normalizing flow model \cite{Wen:2024shw, Brady:2021plj, PhysRevD.100.034515}, to generate samples for the Monte Carlo estimation of the energy, in order to avoid the correlation length problem that is typically present in classical Markov Chain Monte Carlo algorithms.

 {\it Methods:} A variational trial wave function $\psi$ can be built from the following formula \cite{carlsonQuantumMonteCarlo2015}:

 where $i$ and $j$ are the indices of the particles, $f^{(c)}_{ij}$ and $\{u^{({\rm x})}_{ij}\}$ are correlation functions that depend on the particle coordinates, and $\mathcal{S}$ is the particle-symmetrization operator.
 The $\{\hat{O}^{({\rm x})}_{ij}\}$ are operators in the set $ \{ \bm{\tau}_i \cdot \bm{\tau}_j, \bm{\sigma}_i \cdot \bm{\sigma}_j, (\bm{\sigma}_i \cdot \bm{\sigma}_j) (\bm{\tau}_i \cdot \bm{\tau}_j), S_{ij}, S_{ij} (\bm{\tau}_i \cdot \bm{\tau}_j) \} $, where $\rm x$ denotes the type of interaction specified by the single-particle spin ($\bm{\sigma}$) and isospin $(\bm{\tau}$) operators, and $S_{ij}$ is the tensor force.
 Note that $|\Phi\rangle$ should be an appropriately antisymmetrized quantum state.
 For $A=3$ nuclei, $^3{\rm H}$ and $^3{\rm He}$, their antisymmetrized states $|\Phi\rangle$ are written in spin and isospin degree of freedom as